Local Campaign Website Promotion

 Below are examples of viral marketing that are easily implemented:

 While banner ads often garner “click-through” rates of less than one-half of one percent, local political ads often perform much better – especially when they appear on a local newspaper website near election time.
-Local newspaper websites are your best bet for online advertising.
-They already have a large built-in audience of potential constituents.
+Local newspaper websites are your best bet for direct online advertising.
+Newspapers already have a large built-in audience of potential constituents.
 If you are going to do any online advertising, pay-per-click text ads and newspaper advertising are your best bets.

 Most publishers will design a creative ad (“creative”) for you, although many campaign organizations submit their own creatives or do multiple creatives, each focusing on a different topic.
 Hiring a designer to do an online ad for you varies, depending on what kind of creative you need.